mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Documents.md

 #### Constructor
 Initializes a new instance of the
- *See: T:Eliassen.Documents.Containers.WrappedBlobContainer*class.
+ *See: T:Eliassen.Documents.IBlobContainer*class.

 ##### Parameters
-* *wrapped:* The blob container to wrap.
+* *factory:* The blob container factory to wrap.